cutiepi-io/cutiepi-doc/README.md

 - Sleep/Wake: Short press on the power button
 - Force Shutdown: Press and hold the power button for `10s` till the backlight turns off

-When in doubt of the hardware status, we recommend to do the power cycle: force shutdown (press and hold for 10s, release), then power on.
+When in doubt of the hardware status, we recommend to do the power cycle: force shutdown (press and hold for 10s), release, then power on.

 ### Mind the Heat